ar command is used to create, modify, and extract archives.

 Generally, ASCII files are archived and used software development.
 So these source code, configuration files are in ASCII form and can be printed to the screen without extracting/de-archiving them.
 We can use

 pv option which will print and display all files contents to the screen and prefix contents with its file name.

 We can see from the output that the first file is

 HelloWorld.java before its content.
 The second file is

 Add New Files Into Existing Archive

-We can also add new files into the existing archive file.
+We can also add new files to the existing archive file.
 In order to add new files, we will use

 q option.
 In this example, we will append a file named